-1. MAP=YES 'MAP MID X LALO'
+1. MAP=YES 'MAP MID X LALO' draws a map of the Midwest with lat/lon lines instead of the default map computed by UACROSS

-2. MAP=YES 'MAP MID X LALO LIN=300 450 ELE=10 210'
+2. MAP=YES 'MAP MID X LALO LIN=300 450 ELE=10 210' draws the same map but places it in the location specified with the LIN and ELE keywords instead of the upper-right corner of the frame

-draws the same map but places it in the location specified with the LIN and ELE keywords instead of the upper-right corner of the frame spaces datapoints in the diagram according to their actual distances from each other, not the normalized distances along the axis; if you also draw a map using the MAP keyword, the cross section path is drawn from datapoint to datapoint, in a zig-zag pattern as defined by the datapoint locations; this option is not recommended if grid data is used and CORRIDOR=YES is specified (default=ACTUAL if three or more locations and CORRIDOR=NO are specified, otherwise default=NORMAL)
+- SPAcing= NORMAL spaces datapoints in the diagram using the normalized distances along the cross section axis; i.e., the distance between datapoints on the diagram is proportional to the distance between where their lines perpendicular to the axis intersect the axis; if you also draw a map using the MAP keyword, the cross section path is drawn along the axis - ACTUAL spaces datapoints in the diagram according to their actual distances from each other, not the normalized distances along the axis; if you also draw a map using the MAP keyword, the cross section path is drawn from datapoint to datapoint, in a zig-zag pattern as defined by the datapoint locations; this option is not recommended if grid data is used and CORRIDOR=YES is specified (default=ACTUAL if three or more locations and CORRIDOR=NO are specified, otherwise default=NORMAL)